betz-engineering/betz-engineering.github.io/docs/open_hardware/index.md

 ---

 # :simple-opensourcehardware: Open Hardware
-please get in touch if you're interested in buying any of these designs.
+Please get in touch if you're interested in buying any of these designs.
 I may have some boards in stock or can schedule a manufacturing run with reasonably short lead times.

 📬 **Email me**: [`web@betz-engineering.ch`](mailto:web@betz-engineering.ch)